Your Compassionate Consultant for Pediatric Sleep in Denver!

-I always suggest starting over a long weekend.
-If you can take off a Friday and your husband can take off a Monday (or you can work from home) – that’s ideal.
+We always suggest starting over a long weekend.
+If you can take off a Friday and your partner can take off a Monday (or you can work from home) – that’s ideal.
 Having 4 days to follow the plan before handing things over to daycare will help a lot.

 If you have a nanny in your home, it isn’t as big of an issue to take time off because presumably, your nanny will follow the plan as you would have.